-Upon successful completion of the Bachelor of Education, you will be prepared with a well-respected degree in education, endorsement for Virginia licensure, and over 200 hours of classroom experience.
+Upon successful completion of the Bachelor of Education, you will be prepared with a well-respected degree in education and endorsement for Virginia licensure as well as 90 practicum hours and at least 1 full semester of student teaching.
 This degree will equip you with all the necessary resources, tools, and knowledge needed to succeed as a 6-12 grade chemistry teacher.

 Admission Requirements for Undergraduate Degrees

 Every application is reviewed by the admission committee on a case-by-case basis, meaning there are no set minimums for acceptance.
 However, all applicants must submit the following documents* for admission: